pythonidae-lupus/frappeTest/README.md

-Resources required to run the project - node.js, npm, sqlite (preferred), flask, flask-sqlalchemy
+# Resources required to run the project -
+node.js, npm, sqlite (preferred), flask, flask-sqlalchemy

-# start the server by migrating inside the api folder and running
+# start the server
+Migratine inside the api folder and running

 ### `flask run`